Tutorial

 end

-And lastly, in the template, rendering the online users are pretty straight forward.
+And lastly, in the template, rendering the online users is pretty straightforward.

 <div>